 - Remove existing caulk or sealant.
 Take care to avoid countertop contact with rust remover.

-- Clean affected areas with Super Iron Out Rust Remover, Whink Rust and Iron Stain Remover or Bar Keepers friend.
+- Clean affected areas with Super Iron Out Rust Remover, Whink Rust and Iron Stain Remover.

 - Apply coating of Rustoleum to rim area.